 *Note that parking costs $1.50/hour and the pay stations accept exact coin (loonies, toonies, quarters), Visa and MasterCard.

 Please be prepared to pay accordingly.
 Parking is free on Saturday.

 If You Are Taking the Bus

 The bus will bring you directly to the front of Red River College.
-When you exit the bus, go to Building D, which is a long, 3-story, white building towards the left.
+When you exit the bus, go to Building D, which is a long, white, 3-storey building towards the left.
 Take the side entrance and go to the second floor Room D202.

 Testing occurs in room D202 unless your letter indicated otherwise.
 Please note the following:

 - Arrive early for your testing in order to obtain seating.

 - Give yourself time to find the building and the room.

 - Bring the receipt you were given when you paid for your test.

 - Bring a valid form of photo identification (e.g., driver’s license, passport, Red River Student Card) on the day of your testing.